httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 identified as AEAD_AES_128_GCM in {{!RFC5116}}, Section 5.1.
 The AEAD_AES_128_GCM
 algorithm uses a 128 bit content encryption key.

 Using this content coding requires knowledge of a key.
-The Crypto-Key header field ({{crypto-key}}) can be included to describe how the content encryption key is derived or retrieved.
-Keys might be provided in messages that are separate from those with encrypted content using Crypto-Key, or provided through external mechanisms.
+How this key is acquired is not defined in this document.

 The "aes128gcm" content coding uses a single fixed set of encryption primitives.
 Cipher suite agility is achieved by defining a new content coding